olamidefasogbon/FlyEase/README.md

 # FlyEase (Formerly Travel-Fash) - Airline Company

 FlyEase (formerly known as Travel-Fash) is an open-source airline company web application developed by Olamide Fasogbon, a software engineer.
 The application provides a user-friendly platform for users to search for flights, make reservations, and access relevant travel information.
-This README file serves as a comprehensive guide to the project, providing an overview of its features, installation instructions, and contribution guidelines. # <a href="certified-draco.github.io">Wanna to Book a Flight??
+This README file serves as a comprehensive guide to the project, providing an overview of its features, installation instructions, and contribution guidelines. # <a href="certified-draco.github.io">Wanna Book a Flight??
 Click me!</a>

 ## Features